 The Lab is the Research & Development department of Lingua Custodia.
-Each member is a Doctor in Natural Language Processing (NLP) and a specialist in Machine Learning.
-The Lab team has a triple mission: to actively contribute to academic and industrial research in these specific fields, to maintain the products and services offered by Lingua Custodia at the state of the art, and to develop new value-added applications for our clients.
+Each member is a Doctor in Machine Learning and a specialist in Natural Language Processing (NLP).
+It has a triple mission: to actively contribute to academic and industrial research in these specific fields, to maintain the products and services offered by Lingua Custodia at the state of the art, and to develop new value-added applications for our clients.

 Here are the reserach projects created by the Lab's team.